-As a commitment to strengthening the training program and fostering growth in the staff as training directors, supervisors, and/or teachers/trainers, the UCD-CCAP staff participate in monthly meetings.
-Once a month, the staff psychologists (not including VCF) participate in a two hour Training Committee.
-The Training Committee meetings ensure consistent communication between supervisory staff about all matters related to the trainees and the training program.
+As a commitment to strengthening the training program and fostering growth in the staff as training directors, supervisors, and/or teachers/trainers, the UC Davis-CCAP staff participate in monthly meetings.
+Once a month, the staff psychologists (not including VCP) participate in a training committee meeting.
+The training committee meetings ensure consistent communication between supervisory staff about all matters related to the trainees and the training program, as well as supervisory support.
 The agenda is set by the TD, however, other supervisory staff are encouraged to raise any issues that are relevant to discuss together.
-An intern representative also has the opportunity to attend the first 15 minutes of the Training Committee.
-Typically each intern will get alternating opportunities to participate as an intern representative.
-The intern representative can utilize this time to provide feedback about the program or raise any concerns that he/she would like the training staff to discuss during the Training Committee.
+An intern representative also has the opportunity to attend at the beginning of the training committee meeting.
+Typically, each intern will get alternating opportunities to participate as an intern representative.
+The intern representative can utilize this time to provide feedback about the program or raise any concerns that he/she would like the training staff to discuss during the training committee.